mycancel/mycancel/README.md

  - Changing filler information to relevant technical interview questions to practice
  - Adding mobile-first CSS styling

+## Look Out For

+A Card Game MERN stack project

+I am in the process of deciding whether to use MongoDB for the cards or call in a third-party API, but this project will be the first big project after my graduation from the UNC Charlotte Bootcamp.

+The inspiration from this project comes from my long-time interest in video games.
+As an avid digital Sudoku and Solitaire player, I want to create a card game that I play with my family, Hands and Feet (more commonly known as Hand and Foot).
+While I may start off with a condensed version of the game (let's call it Pinkies and Toes), the ideal version of the game will be a larger commitment.
+It is a four player game with two teams of two players; four decks of cards including Jokers are in play; four rounds are played; accrued points decide the winner.

+I will see how far the MERN stack takes me within this project, and I may look into other programming languages in the future to polish it.

 ## My Latest Project

 [Flower E-commerce Shop](https://github.com/ntraugh/flower-shop)